 - Plan and manage the Square Foot Garden

-- Experiment with companion planting
+- Experiment with companion planting, expanding to greenhouse management.

 - Lead sustainable projects